holtalex/Personal-site/PRIVACYPOLICY.md

 Cookies may be used by the Site for functional purposes only.
 No cookies will be used for the purposes of tracking or analytics.

-Third-party services used by the Site may collected limited personal data, more details on which can be found below.
+Third-party services used by the Site may collect limited personal data, more details on which can be found below.

 ---

 ## Data Collected by Third-Parties

 Third-party services may be used by the Site for a number of reasons, including improved performance or to provide features.
-The third-parties used by the Site may change, but you can use the contact details at the end of this Privacy Policy to enquire about the third-party services which are currently used.
+The third-parties used by the Site may change.
+To enquire about the third-parties currently used by the Site, please use the contact details provided at the end of this Privacy Policy.

 Theses services may transfer data to other geographical regions, including outside of the United Kingdom, which may have different laws regarding personal data.